JarrLane/CTF-writeups/Key Exchange N0PS CTF.md

 This is what the code is doing:

--Imports libraries that allows for cryptographic operations, random numbers, and interactiong with the system -Defines a size
+-Imports libraries that allows for cryptographic operations, random numbers, and interactiong with the system *Defines a size
--Generates the public numbers p and g that will be used in further calculations with gen_pub_key(size) -Generates a random private key between 2 and p-1 -Calculates a public key
++Generates the public numbers p and g that will be used in further calculations with gen_pub_key(size) -Generates a random private key between 2 and p-1 -Calculates a public key
 -Write the p, g, and public key values to a buffer